Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Experiments

 \subsection{Ablation Studies}

-We assess: (i) \emph{patch embedding} alternatives (raw point tokens vs.\ superpoint pooling with or without an FFT-based context enhancer), (ii) \emph{LoRA with Fourier residuals} design, and (iii) the \emph{different LLMs} fine-tuned.
+We assess: (i) \emph{patch embedding} alternatives (raw point tokens vs.\ superpoint pooling with or without an FFT-based context enhancer), (ii) \emph{LoRA with Fourier residuals} design, and (iii) \emph{different LLM} backbones.
 Unless otherwise specified, all models are trained from scratch on ScanQA, under identical optimization and data settings.
 We report validation results and vary a single factor at a time, keeping all other components fixed to the default configuration.
-See Supplementary Material for additional ablation studies.
+See supplementary material for additional ablation studies.

 \textbf{Patch embedding choices.} We examine how 3D inputs are embedded into tokens for the language head (Qwen2.5-3B).
-Our pipeline first projects points through a lightweight MLP to point features, then aggregates them via superpoint pooling into superpoint tokens. \cref{tab:ab_patch} ablates three factors: using downsampled raw point tokens (\emph{Point}), adding superpoint pooling (\emph{Superpoint}), and adding our parameter-free FFT-based context enhancer.
+Our pipeline first projects points through a lightweight MLP to point features, then aggregates them via superpoint pooling into superpoint tokens. \cref{tab:ab_patch} ablates three factors: using downsampled raw point tokens (\emph{Point}), adding superpoint pooling (\emph{Superpoint}), and adding our lightweight FFT-based context enhancer.
 Superpoint pooling shortens the token sequence by roughly one order of magnitude while improving semantic coherence, yielding \gain{3.66} CIDEr over point-only tokens (76.04~$\rightarrow$~79.70).
 The FFT-based enhancer alone provides \gain{6.93} CIDEr (76.04~$\rightarrow$~82.97).
 Combining both delivers the strongest ablation result (\gain{10.87} CIDEr; 86.91 total).
 Training with only raw point tokens is also slower and less stable due to quadratic self-attention.
 The bottom row reports our \emph{full model with additional pretraining}, further lifting all metrics on the ScanQA val set.

 \textbf{LoRA with Fourier residual.} We compare (i) single-branch LoRA (vision-only or text-only), (ii) shared LoRA on both branches (sLoRA), (iii) decoupled LoRA per branch (dLoRA), and (iv) dLoRA augmented with a Fourier residual branch (+FFT).
 On ScanQA (val) with Qwen2.5-3B~\cite{qwen25}, adding a Fourier residual to the vision branch yields the best parameter-efficient results: dLoRA+FFT (vision) improves over dLoRA by \gain{4.38} CIDEr, \gain{1.61} BLEU-4, \gain{0.57} METEOR, and \gain{1.68} ROUGE-L (\cref{tab:ab_lora}).
 However, applying the Fourier residual to both branches reduces the gains on four metrics differently, suggesting frequency-domain cues are most beneficial on the visual pathway.
 Full end-to-end fine-tuning achieves the highest absolute numbers, but at substantially greater compute and memory; dLoRA+FFT approaches that performance with a fraction of trainable parameters, verifying the effectiveness of our design.